Skip to Content

 Larches on the Frosty Mountain trail.
 Hike to the gorgeous Frosty Mountain larches in British Columbia, Canada.
 Go hiking in the fall to the see the larch trees change colour in Manning Park, BC, Canada.

 The trail gets rockier and starts to climb above the treeline at about the 9.5km mark.
-You’ll have to follow a worn path up a screen slope to attain a ridge.
+You’ll have to follow a worn path up a scree slope to attain a ridge.
 The rocks here can be a bit loose and slippery so if you are afraid of heights, you may want to skip a trip to the summit.

 Nearing the summit of Frosty Mountain.
 Hike to the gorgeous Frosty Mountain larches in British Columbia, Canada.
 Go hiking in the fall to the see the larch trees change colour in Manning Park, BC, Canada.